Carbon Capture, Utilization and Storage

 Carbon Capture, Utilization and Storage Master’s Non-Thesis

-The Master’s Non-thesis program is designed to provide students with more essential, in-depth knowledge and practical skills needed to advance their careers in the Carbon Capture, Utilization and Storage (CCUS) field.
+This interdisciplinary education program offers a Master of Science (Non-Thesis) Degree and a Graduate Certificate in CCUS.
+They are designed for professionals looking to enhance their expertise in the Carbon Capture, Utilization and Storage (CCUS) field.
+The courses are fully asynchronous, eight weeks long, and offered online, providing flexibility for working professionals.
 This non-thesis, online only program is structured to be of use for both those seeking to expand their career or those just getting started.

 Application Requirements